shahednasser/the-bf-meter-api/README.md

-# Open Source Rating
+# The Beginner Friendly Meter (API)
-The Community Rates Their Experience In Different Open Source Repositories
+The Community Rates How Beginner Friendly a Repository Is